source-engine-discord/SourceEngine.Demo/README.md

 ### Usage

 ```
-  --demos              Space-delimited list of paths to individual demos to
-                       parse.

-  --folders            Space-delimited list of directories in which to search
-                       for demos to parse.

   --recursive          (Default: false) Recursively search for demos.
   --output             (Default: parsed) Path to the output directory.
   --clear              (Default: false) Clear the output directory.
   --copy-input-dirs    (Default: false) Use the demo's folder structure inside
                        the root folder for the output JSON file.
   --copy-input-name    (Default: false) Use the demo's filename as the output
                        filename.
   --date               Recording date of the match in dd/MM/yyyy format.
 If
                        unset, attempt to parse from the file name instead
                        assuming the format date_mapname_testtype.
   --game-mode          (Default: Unknown) Assume the demo is for this game mode
                        rather than attempting to infer the game mode.
 Valid
                        values: DangerZone, Defuse, Hostage, WingmanDefuse,